CPAN-Security/security.metacpan.org/docs/glossary.md

 ### SBOM Roles

-> 1. (CPANSec-2024) A person, agent or actor that does something with an SBOM document, or with specific metadata fields in an SBOM document.
+> 1. (CPANSec-2024) A person, agent or actor that does something with an SBOM document, or with specific metadata attributes in an SBOM document.
->     * This may include operations like Creating, Updating, Verifying, Censoring or Sharing SBOM documents or fields.
+>     * This may include operations like Creating, Updating, Verifying, Censoring or Sharing SBOM documents or attributes.
 > 1. (CISA-2024-3) "Data is only good if it is in the hands of the right people."
 >
 > (Ref: [CISA-2024-3](#references-and-terms))